Applying for Critical Parking Permits

 A Valid Driver’s License Required to Purchase a Permit

 A valid Driver’s License is required to purchase a Critical Parking Permit.
 Instruction Permits are not sufficient.
-A Driver’s License is not required for visitor or service permits.
+A Driver’s License or valid ID is required for all visitor or service permits.

 Required Proof of Residency to Purchase a Permit: